 The American Joint Committee on Cancer measures the stages of kidney cancer through the TNM system, which uses the following breakdown:

-- N – When the tumor has spread to infect local lymph nodes
+• N – When the kidney tumor has spread to infect local lymph nodes

-Should kidney cancer enter stages two or three it is likely that the patient should undergo a nephrectomy to remove the entire kidney.
+At the early stage, a smaller tumor can be removed through partial nephrectomy.
+If it enter stages two or three it is likely that the kidney cancer patient should undergo a radical nephrectomy to remove the entire kidney.

 Sources